CyVerse-learning-materials/learning-materials-home/README.md

 ## Maintained templates

 We maintain the following templates.
 All documentation in the Learning Center should be derived from these.
-They can be adapted slightly, but should documentation should strive to be consistently formatted.
+They can be adapted slightly, but documentation should strive to be consistently formatted.

 - **Tutorials**: Tutorials teach.
 Users should be able to follow an example dataset through the steps of a tutorial and gain understanding about what is happening along those steps.
 These are in-depth guides that usually address a scientific question by covering the major steps of a scientific workflow.
 A tutorial is ‘successful’ when a user is able to follow the tutorial a second time with their own data and obtain reasonable results.
     - URL: https://github.com/CyVerse-learning-materials/cyverse_tutorial_template